aimms/documentation/webui/map-widget.rst

 .. |widgetactionicon| image:: images/Icon_WidgetActions.png
 .. |advicon| image:: images/Icon_Advanced.png

 .. important:: This section applies to the new style Map widget, i.e. the map widget available in software versions from AIMMS 4.73 onwards.
 Most of this section also applies to the map widget available in software versions from AIMMS 4.61 upto 4.72.
-Features like Maximum Relative Size, Icons for Nodes, Store Focus with hover and select for arcs, Heatmap and Custom HTML Tooltips are available only from version 4.73 onwards.
+Maximum Relative Size, Icons for Nodes, Store Focus with hover and select for arcs, Heatmap and Custom HTML Tooltips for nodes and arcs are available only from version 4.73 onwards.

 The Map widget allows you to display a map in the background and show a network with nodes and arcs on top of the map.
 A simple situation is for example when a transport identifier indexed over factories f and centers c in the TransNet application